Two MA Fine Art Digital students were shortlisted, Janet Waring Rago and Betty Leung.

 Betty uses an AI (artificial intelligence) tool to combine two images, creating a third image which is printed onto fabric shapes.
 She is interested in exploring the interconnected themes of human behaviour, personality traits and the story of the self.

-Betty is the second winner of this award from MA Fine Art Digital at Camberwell College of Arts after Clara Durán won in 2015.
+Betty is the second winner of this award from MA Fine Art Digital after Clara Durán won in 2015.

 The other MA Fine Art Digital graduate shortlisted, Janet Waring Rago had 2 of her large oil paintings selected: